ropensci/roweb3/content/blog/2024-07-11-collaboration-networks/index.en.md

 When we zoom or filter the network we can see the details of the collaborations.
 These analyses give us information about which activities generate interactions and what kind of interactions they are.
 For example, the pink cluster includes people who were part of the rOpenSci staff and the red cluster includes people who participated in the Australian unconference.

 {{< figure src = "full_network.png" alt = "A network of nodes and edges, the nodes are the people and the edges are the collaborations.
-There are several groups of nodes with the same color that identify clusters" >}}
+There are several groups of nodes with the same color that identify clusters" caption = "rOpenSci full collaboration network maped in 2022.">}}

 This network is built from interactions gathered from public data about rOpenSci blogs posts, guides, events, packages, reviews, translations and Champions Program.
 It is not complete, because do not include other spaces like our Slack or our Forum, but is a good approximation.